Embassy Funds for Belarus 2019 – the deadline 20.03.2019 @ 23:59

 Purely charitable activities, such as medical assistance or the donation of food, are not regarded as structural contributions to the reform process.
 Nor do they actively involve the target group.
 Laudable and useful as they may be, these activities are not eligible for the NFRP – MATRA or the Human Rights Fund grant.

-A new project within HRF or NFRP-MATRA can only be supported if the previous project of an applicant has been completed and officially closed (the Embassy reserves the right to decide on case by case basis).
+A new project within HRF or NFRP-MATRA can only be supported if the previous project of an applicant has been completed and officially closed unless other agreement has been made between the Embassy and the partner.
+(The Embassy reserves the right to decide on case by case basis).

 Please note that an organization can submit only one project proposal per call for proposals.
 If a proposal is submitted under NFRP – MATRA, the applicant cannot submit another proposal under Human Rights Fund, and vice versa;